Application Process and Guidelines

 The registration process for Graduate Exhibition is conducted exclusively through the Graduate School website.
 Registration for the Graduate Exhibition closed Friday, February 24, 2017 at 5:00 p.m.

 Exhibition abstracts must be in final, completed form before submitting the registration.
 Once submitted, no editorial changes will be permitted.
 Students are strongly encouraged to have abstracts reviewed by an adviser prior to submission.

 Registrations will be accepted on a first-come, first-served basis.
 Each college is guaranteed 10 poster spaces.
 The additional spaces will be assigned according to the number of entries submitted.
 The number of performances and visual arts exhibits will be available on a first-come, first-served basis.

 The Data Visualization Award, offered by the University Libraries’ Data Learning Center, is designed to increase digital information literacy by raising awareness of the importance of data visualization and celebrating good examples.
 For award information please click here.

-This presentation will focus on the mechanics of creating a research poster, including organization, proper formating, and tips for presentation.
+This session will provided an overview of the Graduate Exhibition and covered options for presentation.
+This session also focused on the mechanics of creating a research poster, including organization, proper formatting, and tips for presentation.

 - Video Production Workshop

-Students participating in the video option will be automatically registered for this session upon completion of the Graduate Exhibition registration.
+Students registering for the video option will be automatically registered for either this session or will receive the iMovie tutorial upon completion of the Graduate Exhibition registration.